DiosStrike/CEE-12770-Team5/README.md

 If the file-level MSE is less than or equal to the threshold, the sample is classified as normal.
 Otherwise, it is classified as anomalous.

 In the fine-tuning stage, these thresholds may be re-estimated based on the score distribution of the adapted model on validation recordings from the target setup.
+**Domain shift finding (Week 5)**: These source-domain thresholds are completely invalid on our target data — all target-domain MSE values far exceed the source thresholds (35–73 vs. 5–7), causing 100% false positive rate.
+After fine-tuning, the optimal threshold returned to 7.56, matching the source-domain scale and confirming successful domain adaptation.

 ## Experimental Design